nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Click the exit option in the dropdown menu from file. <br>
       Expected: The application will close.

+Note: Only the alert message corresponds to the first encountered incorrect parameter will be shown.
+User is expected to correct the input parameters one by one.

 #### Deleting a student

 1. Deleting a student while all students are being shown